UK PM Rishi Sunak apologises for removing car seat belt | Entertainment

 - United Kingdom

-British Prime Minister Rishi Sunak on Thursday apologised for a “brief error of judgment” in removing his seat belt to film a social media video while driving to a destination in north-west England.
+British Prime Minister Rishi Sunak has apologised for a “brief error of judgment” in removing his seat belt to film a social media video while driving to a destination in north-west England.

 ''That was a brief error of judgement.
 The PM removed his seat belt to film a small clip.
 He fully accepts this was a mistake and apologises about it,'' Sunak's spokesperson said.